miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Bail Bonds:
 +Restored Arthur's computer and his starting monologue on the phone.
-+Updated the Krimeputer log entries on Brian's and Muddy's deaths.
++Updated Krimeputer log entries for beachhouse's and Muddy's deaths.
 +Added way to feed of Arthur after his quest and fixed restart loop.
 Made you remember former knowledge of Rolf Toten and Virgil Crumb.